Byzantine Empire under the Heraclian dynasty: Early failures

 After having married his wife in an elaborate ceremony and crowned by the Patriarch, the 36-year-old Heraclius set out to perform his work as Emperor.
 The early portion of his reign yielded results reminiscent of Phocas' reign with respect to trouble in the Balkans.
 The Avars and Slavs poured through the western Adriatic, as well as through the southern and eastern portions of the Aegean area.
-Their sweeping movement into Dalmatia engulfed several Byzantine cities, namely Singidunum (Belgrade), Viminacium (Kostolac), Naissus (Niš), Sardica (Sofia), and destroyed Salona in 614.
+Their large forces and strategic movement into Dalmatia engulfed several Byzantine cities, namely Singidunum (Belgrade), Viminacium (Kostolac), Naissus (Niš), Sardica (Sofia), and destroyed Salona in 614.
 However, numerous attempts to take the city of Thessalonica by the Slavs and Avars ended in failure, allowing the Empire to hold onto a vital city in the region.

-In 613, the Byzantine army suffered a crushing defeat at Antioch, allowing the Persians to move freely and swiftly in all directions.
-This surge caused the cities of Damascus and Tarsus to fall, along with Armenia.
+In 613, the Byzantine army suffered a defeat at Antioch, allowing the Persians to move freely and effectively in all directions.
+This rapid advance caused the cities of Damascus and Tarsus to fall, along with Armenia.
 More seriously, however, was the loss of Jerusalem, which was besieged and captured by the Persians in three weeks.
 Countless churches in the city (including the Holy Sepulchre) were burnt and numerous relics, including the True Cross, the Holy Lance and the Holy Sponge, present at the time of Jesus Christ's death, were now in Ctesiphon, the Persian capital.
 The Persians remained poised outside of Chalcedon, not too far from the capital, and the province of Syria was in total chaos.

 Despite Nicetas' earlier efforts, Egypt was also conquered, resulting in a significant loss in manpower, food supplies and revenue.
 However, the situation was not entirely hopeless.
 Constantinople's walls were as powerful and well-defended as ever, and Heraclius still had a large, better-trained, and better-armed fleet than any of his "barbarian" opponents (especially the Slavs and Avars).
 The Persians had no vessels in the Bosporus, and thus unable to effectively besiege the city.